 “Yes,” I said with great peace, “God is here with me, making it more than okay.”

 When I awoke and remembered the dream, I was distressed at first.
-Was God revealing to me that Bill was having an affair?
+Was this dream a premonition, revealing to me that Bill was having an affair?
 No, that wasn’t the message of my dream.
 The message was that if I ever had to go through something so painful again, God would be with me through it all.

 When we love, whether it’s a spouse, friend, child, pet, we’re vulnerable.
-So in our depth of love, we also will surely suffer depth of pain when we lose that loved one.
-Yet, isn’t our greatest loss to not have loved and valued others, to have lived a life of frugality because of that underlying fear.
+So in our depth of love, we also will surely suffer an equal depth of pain when we lose that loved one.
+Yet, isn’t our greatest loss to not have loved and valued others, to have lived a life of frugality because of that underlying fear?

 We’ve got to always believe in the power of prayer and that God gives us this powerful tool to make a difference in our relationships.
 On the other hand, our prayers aren’t magic chants that change others.
 If our loved ones choose to ignore God’s Word and His guidance in their lives, God doesn’t violate their free will.